fahri314/365-Defender-Report/README.md

 ## Config File

 Before running the script, you must modify the values in the config file.

+- Uses the entered report day in automatic date calculation.
+- Supports multiple tenants and offers options at startup.
+- Exclusion of e-mail alerts.
+- It can exclude from the incident title according to the given keyword list.

+Scauth and xsrf_token values ​​are automatically calculated from the entered cookie value.

 ## Get Cookie from Defender 365